Tips | Cold Calling & Emailing

 • Tip Sheets: Effective Networking, Career Fairs, Company Research, Informational Interviewing, and more can be found on the Career Centre Website

-• Check out books on the job search and interviewing in our ebook collection found on the CLNx website and then go to Resources.
+• Check out books on job search and interviewing in the Career Development ebook collection found on the University of Toronto Libraries website.

-• Visit our Career Resource Library for in-person resources like:
+• Visit our Career Resource Library in the Student Services Hub for in-person resources like:

 • Launch Your Career: How ANY Student Can Create Relationships with Professionals and Land the Jobs and Internships They Want by Sean O’Keefe (2021)